laras126/simple-sassy-starter/README.md

 	// Change the stylesheet location
 	function sassy_styles() {
-		// Note: change this to main.min.css for launch (after you have done #4 above) wp_enqueue_style('sassy_styles', get_stylesheet_directory_uri() . '/assets/css/main.css');
+		// Note: change this to main.min.css for launch (after you have done #4 above)

+		// If it's a child theme, add this too (rather than @import-ing in style.css):
+		// wp_enqueue_style('parent_styles', template_directory_uri() . '/style.css');

+		wp_enqueue_style('sassy_styles', get_stylesheet_directory_uri() . '/assets/css/main.css');
 	}
 	add_action('wp_enqueue_scripts', 'sassy_styles');

 	?>

 This adds the main.css stylesheet to your themes ```<head>```.
-We don't want to compile to style.css cause it's super precious to WordPress and best not to have it be a generated file (IMHO).
+We don't want to compile to style.css because it's super precious to WordPress, and best not to have it be a generated file (IMHO).

 ##Without WordPress
 You can also use this set up without WordPress.
-Drop the 'assets' (or just 'styles') folder into your site, and make sure to include 'main.css' in your ```<head>```.
+Download this repository into your project, rename the folder to 'assets' (for cleanliness' sake), and make sure to include 'main.css' in your ```<head>```.

 #Sassmeister Snippets